-Q: Is it safe to be at a high altitude during pregnancy and what are potential complications?
+Is it safe to be at a high altitude during pregnancy?

-There is limited data on the actual impact of high altitude in pregnancy and what's available suggests that this may aggravate complications of pregnancy and prenatal life such as:
+There is limited data on the actual impact of high altitude during pregnancy and what's available suggests the following pregnancy complications:

-There are patients with certain high-risk pregnancies who should consider to stay away from not traveling to high altiudes.
+There are patients with certain high-risk pregnancies who should consider staying away from not traveling to high altitudes.
 These include those at risk for premature births (twins, prior preterm birth, placenta previa).
-If you are concerned whether spending time at high altitude during pregnancy may be harmful, you should discuss with your doctor prior to traveling in pregnancy to a high altitude.
+If you are concerned about whether spending time at high altitude during pregnancy may be harmful, you should discuss with your doctor prior to traveling in pregnancy to a high altitude.